saezlab/CARNIVAL/README.md

 ### Installing

-CARNIVAL is currently available for the installation as an R-package from our GitHub page
+CARNIVAL is currently available for the installation as an R-package from our GitHub page.

 ```R
 # Install CARNIVAL from Github using devtools